sage-code/maj/preposition.md

 von apota = from airport
 aus trena = off the train
 tsu Paris     = to Paris
-via Luxemburg = by Luxemburg
+par Luxemburg = by Luxemburg

 ## Relation